runely/calendar-homey/README.txt

-The IcalCalendar can trigger on your calendar events to let you know when events starts and ends
+The IcalCalendar can trigger on your calendar events to let you know when events starts

 Setup